akarlinsky/world_mortality/README.md

 ### Argentina (monthly)
 2015 to 2020: [Argentina Ministry of Health: Monthly General Deaths occurred and registered in the Argentine Republic.](http://datos.salud.gob.ar/dataset/datos-salud-gob-ar-dataset-defunciones-mensuales-ocurridas-en-la-republica-argentina).

+Notes: (1) December 2020 deaths are low due to registration in 2021.
+We have adjusted it to match 2020 from the vital statistics report (https://www.argentina.gob.ar/sites/default/files/serie5numero64_web.pdf).
-Note: All years except 2016 record some deaths in unknown month (from 3 in 2017 to 782 in 2019).
+(2) All years except 2016 record some deaths in unknown month (from 3 in 2017 to 782 in 2019).
 These were distributed uniformly across months.

 ### Armenia (monthly)